fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - 'Größe' has the alternative label 'physical quantity'
 - There is a class: 'Variable'
 - 'Variable' has the alternative label 'mathematical variable'
-- 'Signal' has the definition:
-    - AND
-        - \SX is an instance of 'Zeitlicher Verlauf'
+- 'Signal' is a subclass of 'Zeitlicher Verlauf'
+- There is a relation: 'beschreibt Größe'
+- The type of argument1 of 'beschreibt Größe' is 'Signal'
-        - \SY is an instance of 'Größe'
+- The result type of 'beschreibt Größe' is 'Größe'
-        - \SX is associated to \SY
-- // I am not sure how to model the last sentence of the LaTeX code.
-It seems to state that a 'Größe' can be represented by a 'Variable'.
-However, it is not clear if this representation is unique or if there can be multiple 'Variable's which represent the same 'Größe'.

 - // snippet(12i)
 - // ignored content